Theory of Operation

 Configuring Return-by-HW registers

 The return-by-HW register values come from the SW read-writable CSRs.
 The module latches the CSRs from the SYS_CLK domain into the SPI SCK domain when CSb is asserted.
-The SW is allowed to modify the return-by-HW registers when CSb is not active.
+The SW is allowed to modify the return-by-HW registers when CSb is de-asserted.

 The [TCG PC Client Platform TPM Profile][TPM PCCP] spec describes in the section 6 that the TPM device returns registers values based on the received locality (address[15:12]) and the TPM_ACCESS_x.activeLocality.
 The HW uses TPM_ACCESS_x.activeLocaltiy and the address bit 15:12 to determine what value the logic should return.
 If invalid_locality configuration is set, the logic returns INVALID value to the host system, when the host system sends a read request to the Locality greater than 4.
 If the request is in the supported locality (0-4), the logic checks TPM_ACCESS_x.activeLocality then returns data based on the table 39 in the spec for Return-by-HW registers.
 Other registers in the table should be processed by SW.